 Capilla del Sagrado, Capilla del Rosario, Capilla de Solano, Capilla de la Altagracia and Capilla del Pilar.

 Capilla Nuestra Señora del Rosario/ Chapel of Our Lady of the Rosary

 The Fiesta del Rosario is a very solemn event held in the city.
 This chapel is part of the Church of the Dominican Order.
 The interior has almost a sun looking vaulted roof above the altar.
 The way the high windows let in the light adds to the look.
 As in the XVII Century style, the art above the dome shows God-like bearded men amidst planets and clouds.

-The entrance has Gothic Baroque styles and show chaos.
+The entrance has Gothic Baroque styles and shows chaos.
 There are statues of Saint Peter and Paul, busts of Saint Thomas and Peter the Martyr.
 There are representations of other saints as well as signs representing faith and hope.

 The top has a representation of the Virgin handing Santo Domingo the rosary.
 At the bottom of this archway are monsters representing the chaotic forces of the world.

 When the building was restored in 1746 and the vaulted ceiling was added many there were many other additions as well.
 A sun was added in the center supported at 4 points, the cardinal points of the universe.
 These 4 points are masculine representations of the planets (Jupiter, Mars, Saturn and Mercury the feminine planets, Venus and Luna, are excluded and not represented), 4 temptations and the 4 horsemen of the apocalypse.

 – Monday – Saturday 7AM for morning prayers.
 Sundays 8AM, 11AM and 7PM

 Open for visitors: 8:30AM to 12:30PM and 3PM to 6PM.
 There is a small entrance fee.
 Please do not enter or take pictures when there is a service or event.